A. |

 3. |

-In Hong Kong (*not for criminal cases) |
+Identity Document Lost in Hong Kong (not involve criminal incident*) |

 |